tgoldenphoenix/my-markdown-notes/docs/programming-md/linux/dev-ops/git-notes/git-notes.md

 It still undid your last commit, but also unstaged everything.
 You rolled back to before you ran all your git add and git commit commands.

-Step 3: Updating the Working Directory (--hard)
+- **Step 3**: Updating the Working Directory (`--hard`):

-The third thing that reset will do is to make the working directory look like the index.
+  * The third thing that reset will do is to make the working directory **look like the index**.
 If you use the `--hard` option, it will continue to this stage.

-You undid your last commit, the git add and git commit commands, and all the work you did in your working directory.
+  * You undid your last commit, the git add and git commit commands, and **all the work you did in your working directory**.
-This flag (--hard) is the only way to make the reset command dangerous, and one of the very few cases where Git will actually destroy data.
+  * This flag (--hard) is the only way to make the reset command dangerous, and one of the very few cases where Git will actually destroy data.
 Any other invocation of reset can be pretty easily undone, but the --hard option cannot, since it forcibly overwrites files in the working directory

+`git reset --hard HEAD^` remove the last commit.

 - The basics:
   - `--soft` update where a branch point to, undid commits.